AnarDocs/LibSocWiki/pages/A_Goal_and_Strategy_for_Anarchy.md

 example, <em>Philosophy, Politics, Autonomy</em>).
 John Holloway has brilliantly explained the philosophical foundations for a free people in his book <em>Change the World Without Taking Power</em>.
-[Colin Ward](Colin_Ward "wikilink") brought anarchy down to earth in his book
+[Colin Ward](Colin_Ward.md "wikilink") brought anarchy down to earth in his book
 <em>Anarchy in Action</em>.
 There are dozens of other attempts.

 We don’t have to rely just on theorists from modern anarchism, however.